Who is the Business Talent (Permanent) Visa Subclass 132 for?

 The cost of this visa is priced from $7,130.
 Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates, and biometrics.

 If you wish to add additional family members to your application, an extra fee will be imposed upon your visa application.

 What Steps Should I Take to apply for a 132 Visa?

-- At this stage, we will gather and prepare all of the documentation as well as perform any additional checks that are required to lodge a visa application.
-Please ensure that you notify us if you have a ‘No further stay’ condition attached to your current visa so we can arrange for this condition to be waived.
+3. At this stage, we will gather and prepare all of the documentation as well as perform any additional checks that are required to lodge a visa application.
+Please ensure that you notify us if you have a ‘No further stay’ condition attached to your current visa, so we can arrange for this condition to be waived.

-- After receiving your invitation to apply from the Department, we will then begin preparing your application.
-We will then begin to prepare and then loge your application in a timely manner.
+4. After receiving your invitation to apply from the Department, we will begin to prepare your application.
+This will then be finalised and lodged in a timely manner.